SAP-samples/low-code-applications/exercises/ex6/README.md

 If you enter the **My List Report** application and press the **Create** buttión, you get the same features like in preview mode, only that the business partner is now always served from the S/4 HANA Cloud system in the back:

 ![](/exercises/ex6/images/LCAP_610.png)

+## Summary

+This concludes this hands on.
+In just a few chapters without having to code you have created an OData service based on CAP and a corresponding UI application based on Fiori elements and you have deployed it to SAP's Business Technology Platform.
+Your application complies to standard designs and comes with a lot of functionality out of the box.

+There are a lot of features of the low code perspective in BAS that we haven't covered in this workshop.
+So, for completeness let's have a look what you could have also done on top:
+- Use authentications for different user roles
+    - The service in our project is set up that it can be used for any CRUD operation by users that have a user and password for the corresponding BTP subaccount.
+However, this is not always what's wanted.
+While some users might only have read access to our applications others can read and write
+    - To support such scenarios one can define authorizations for the service entites and assign different privileges for different user roles.
+These roles then have to be assigned to users by an administrator after deployment
+- Share you project
+    - You can enable sharing your project by assigning it to a Git repository
+    - You can then not only push your changes to the central Git repo but also allow others to collaborate on the project by sharing the project with them
+    - In case of conflicts when several people work on the same project, there are simplified processes to overcome this
+- Create a mobile first application with MDK
+- Create a workflow
+    - the workflows in the low code perspective can be easily connected to service entites, which become the trigger for the workflow once there is a new entity created
+    - using one of the MDK templates, a task UI which contains the information from the entity can be easily created and assigned to user taks in an approval process